We vote every year in Virginia!

 Each magisterial district has a representative on the Board of Supervisors and on the School Board.
 However, the Boards are not identical in make up.
 The Board of Supervisors has one representative for each magisterial district, plus an at-large chairperson (10 seats).
 The School Board has one representative for each magisterial district, plus three at-large seats and a rotating chairperson assignment (12 seats).

 Melanie is seeking the Hunter Mill district seat on the School Board, which will not have an incumbent in 2019.
 All seats on the School Board and all seats on the County Board are up for re-election in November 2019.

-Since the Board of Supervisors controls the public dollars and the School Board does not, it makes for a complex and sometimes contentious budget process.
+Since the Board of Supervisors controls the public dollars and the School Board does not, it makes for a complex budget process.
 Melanie wants to make this annual process work better for all of us.

 See these sites for more information about the budget process: